Let's Knife

 Let's Knife is a studio album by Shonen Knife.
 It was originally released on August 26, 1992, in Japan.
 The album features re-recorded versions of earlier Shonen Knife songs, with new English lyrics.
 It peaked at number 64 on the Oricon Albums Chart.
 In 2007, Rolling Stone Japan placed it at number 37 on its list of the "100 Greatest Japanese Rock Albums of All Time".

+In 2026, Shonen Knife re-recorded Let's Knife and released it as a separate studio album titled Let's Knife Re-Cut.